MCP API

 GET /packages/by-id/:name

-Both endpoints return version information and support the checkUpdates=true
+Both endpoints return version information and support the checkUpdates=true query parameter.

 Uninstall a Package